mdawar-cs/project01_guessing_game_typscript/README.md

 # TypeScript CLI Guess the Number Game
- Simple Command Line Calculator using TypeScipt, Node.js and Inquirer.
+ Simple Command Line Guess the Number Game using TypeScipt, Node.js and Inquirer.

 Please make sure Node and Typscript is already installed.